 Eco-Dough – Handmade playdough made by a husband-wife team in Maine.
 Kip and Cammie were trying to find the perfect recipe for playdough that was made of all safe ingredients and Eco-Dough was born!
 Even cooler, they are colored with dyes from beets, spinach, paprika, carrots, purple sweet potato, red cabbage, blueberries, and tomatoes.

-Felt Barn Animal Finger Puppets – Sold by New Creation, which is a non-profit created to counteract sex-trafficking.
+Felt Barn Animal Finger Puppets – (finger puppets sold out but see full line here) Sold by New Creation, which is a non-profit created to counteract sex-trafficking.
 They offer survivor-made goods and fair trade accessories.
 These felt puppets are made by women artisans in Kathmandu, Nepal.
 The women are taught the art of felting while also getting a chance to make an income and break the cycle of poverty for women in Nepal.

 Hundred Frame – The hundred frame is a Montessori and Waldorf toy, designed for open-ended play to grow with your child.
 The Hundred Frame can be used in countless ways from fine motor skills to sorting to counting to subtraction and more.
 Made in Washington state, check out her entire shop because she has TONS of amazing learning toys.
 This board comes with the option to add felt counting balls.

 Wooden Alphabet Blocks– Started by a couple in Iowa who was inspired by the wooden toys they found in their grandparent’s basement, they now run a thriving toy company making all homemade wooden toys.

 Star Crayons– Created by LuAnn Foty who created her first crayons to teach her own kids about recycling.
 This led to her starting a crayon recycling program, where she turns crayon nubs into new colorful crayons in her Colorado studio.
 Crayons are 100% recycled, hand-poured, and packaged.